ed-ij/419_LVAV/README.md

   }
 }
 ```
-From a file browser double-click the `Release/annotate_noServer.html` to run the file
+Upload the files onto a webserver in their current structure apart from `jqueryFileTree.php` which needs to be placed on the server where the videos are being stored in order for the file tree to work.

 ### Coding Style info